TomNisbet/nqsap-pcb/docs/_docs/build-01.md

 ### Template Boards

-A blank module board was created to server as a layout template for all module boards.
+A blank module board was created to serve as a layout template for all module boards.
 A set of these boards was included in the first board build.
 A populated template board was used as a guide when soldering connections onto backplane boards.